 Here’s what we mean by consistency:

 - Be sure to include your preliminary total, less our finder’s fee, and your net on every invoice.
-Not sure what we take commission on?
+Not sure what we take a commission on?
 Get the scoop here.

 - Provide proof of purchase.
 Spent some extra cash on the job?
 Include those lunch, parking, and other receipts as pages of your invoice or as separate “invoices” for the same project.
-Make a habit of including meal and parking receipts.
+Make a habit of including meals and parking receipts.
 Vague extra costs make clients nervous, while clear communication makes them feel more comfortable.

 When anything doesn’t line up, we have to go back to the production crew and find out what changed.
 We notify you via email and give you a chance to fix it.
 That said, it still delays the whole process (and often the payment).
-It will just be a quicker and smoother process if you take your time and do it right up front.
+It will just be a quicker and smoother process if you take your time and do it right upfront.

 The bottom line